 Contemporary Artist, Toronto

 Canadian-born artist Ramona Nordal began her art exploration at Emily Carr Institute of Art and Design in Vancouver, British Columbia.
-Here she studied lithography, color theory, painting and drawing and later focused on anatomy drawing and painting.
+Here she studied lithography, color theory, painting, and drawing and later focused on anatomy drawing and painting.
 Color theory has always been a huge part of Nordal’s process and is quickly becoming known for her richly evocative color pallet.
 The central theme that unites all of her work is the mixture of the traditional with the unconventional.
-Her work is a representation of her interest in the human form, pop art culture and capturing the presence of her subjects.
-Nordal is hyper aware of art’s relationship with human emotion and her subjects reflect this as they captivate you and entice you into their world.
-Her work can be found in Canada, the United States, Mexico, Australia, Honk Kong and Europe.
+Her work is a representation of her interest in the human form, pop art culture, and capturing the presence of her subjects.
+Nordal is hyper-aware of art’s relationship with human emotion, and her subjects reflect this as they captivate you and entice you into their world.
+Her work can be found in Canada, the United States, Mexico, Australia, Hong Kong, and Europe.

 “The random collaboration of old and new is important to me because this is how I see the new generation.
 It is the mixture of traditional and unconventional that attracts us and takes us on a fresh new journey.”

 Ramona Nordal currently lives and works in Toronto, Canada.

 Gen Society is an art space blog for visual art and creative writing collaborations, and other randomizations.
 Hosted by writer and musician Lorin Drexler, this online venue is an expressive experience for those interested in the world of the arts.
 It is a poetic journey through the hearts and minds of contemporary artists in practice and a reflection of those that have long passed.